 These principles are foundational to Chef Vang’s vision and are built into everything from the traditional open-fire cooking techniques used to grill meat to crispy perfection to the name of the restaurant itself.

 With family-style dishes and kamayan feasts meant for gatherings, a meal at Vinai promises to become an unforgettable event.

-Savory, unctuous cuts of barbecue pork stippled with fresh pickles and rolled into sticky rice or a leaf of charred cabbage.
+Savory, unctuous cuts of barbecue pork are stippled with fresh pickles and rolled into sticky rice or a leaf of charred cabbage.
 Lush greens or wafer-thin taro chips stretch out the meatier bites.
 The flavors are bright and umami rich.
 Seconds quickly turn into thirds.
-You’ll easily find a hearty meal that sticks to your ribs, a gluten-free and protein-packed snack, or a romantic centerpiece of grilled fish that extends the eating experience for hours.
+You’ll easily find a hearty meal that sticks to your ribs, a gluten-free and protein-packed snack or a romantic centerpiece of grilled fish that extends the eating experience for hours.

 What a beautiful conversation to be had.

 Before ending our conversation, I asked Chef Vang for a couple hip tips on his favorite Twin Cities restaurants.
 With refreshing takes on comforting favorites like cheeseburgers and pho, these restaurants are bound to become standbys in your repertoire.
 Or get your fire-roasted food fix with Chef Vang in Explore Minnesota’s new video and recipe series, The Culinary Campfire.

 Aegor Ray is a writer living in Minneapolis, Minnesota.
 He is currently working on a collection of short stories.

 Want to know the best spots in Minnesota?
 How about tips on how to make the most of your time in a specific city?
 Our Minnesota experts can answer your questions, offer advice, or plan the perfect Minnesota trip for you.
 For free.